reactjs/react.dev/src/content/reference/rules/react-orchestrates-components-and-hooks.md

 Passing around hooks as regular values also inhibits the compiler at performing optimizations.
 Breaking this rule will de-optimize your component.

+### Don't dynamically mutate a hook {/*dont-dynamically-mutate-a-hook*/}

+Hooks should be as "static" as possible.
+This means you shouldn't dynamically mutate them.
+For example, this means you shouldn't write higher order hooks:

 ```js {2}
 function ChatInput() {
   const useDataWithLogging = withLogging(useData); // ❌